warframeblog/warframeblog/content/the-razorbacks-armada-event.md

 <img src="https://warframeblog.com/wp-content/uploads/2018/02/Cryptographic-alu-how-to-get-1024x576.png" title="Where to farm Cryptographic ALU" alt="best place to farm Cryptographic ALU" width="750" height="422" class="alignnone size-large wp-image-930" srcset="https://warframeblog.com/wp-content/uploads/2018/02/Cryptographic-alu-how-to-get-1024x576.png 1024w, https://warframeblog.com/wp-content/uploads/2018/02/Cryptographic-alu-how-to-get-300x169.png 300w, https://warframeblog.com/wp-content/uploads/2018/02/Cryptographic-alu-how-to-get-768x432.png 768w" sizes="(max-width: 750px) 100vw, 750px" />

-Now, the Cryptographic ALUs only drop in archwing missions and I would very much recommend you do the missions Salacia on Neptune.
+Now, the Cryptographic ALUs only drop in archwing missions and I would very much recommend you do the missions <b>Salacia on Neptune</b>.
 Because if you do this in a party you will get ten plus of them per run.
 This is a mobile defense mission and it spawns a busload of enemies if you're running in a four-man party.
 Just make sure to pick up everything the enemies drop.
 Also, don't forget to equip the cipher into your gear slot because the game will not let you enter the mission without it.

 ## How to defeat Razorback?